bikegirl/NLP-Nitro/README.md

 SpacyParser has one magical method called parse_and_tag_text() that receives a text, tokenizes, and returns api_tags (a list of tuples) of the correct POS equivalents to DataMuse.

 ### WordSubstitutor

+WordSubstitutor Class works hand in hand with SpaCyParser class to give TextComplexifier class the best possible synonym selections of a higher complexity score to work with.
+WordSubstitutor takes in a Word, provides a method to return the sentence with words of appropriate higher complexity.
+It receives a DataMuseQuierer Object as an instance variable and only substitutes for verbs, non-comparator adjecticves, adverbs, and non-pronoun nouns.

+WordSubstitutor has one method get_best_synonym Takes in a Word object, looks at the top 5 synonyms according to DataMuse API, 0then returns the word with the most complex synonym.
+If the most complex word is the original, that word is returned.
+If not, the higher complexity scored word is returned.